Submitted by guest blogger Rebecca Steffan

 It strikes me now that it is wonderful and necessary to share the stories that mean something to us with the people who make up our world.
 Perhaps that's why places like the Almanzo Wilder Homestead are important -- it's not so much the simpler times they remind us of, but our own simpler selves.

-To visit the Almanzo Wilder Homestead in Malone, head to 177 Stacy Road, Monday through Saturday, 10 a.m. - 4 p.m., or Sunday from noon - 4 p.m.
+To visit the Almanzo Wilder Homestead in Malone, head to 177 Stacy Road, Monday through Saturday from 10 a.m. to 4 p.m., or Sunday from noon to 4 p.m.
 Arrive early, explore the grounds, find your own pencil keepsake in the gift shop, and don't miss the fun seasonal events.
 Head into town afterward for dinner!